+''' def vertical(n):

+'prints digits of n vertically'

+if n < 10: # base case: n has 1 digit

+print(n) # just print n

+else: # recursive step: n has 2 or more digits

+vertical(n//10) # recursively print all but last digit

+print(n%10) # print last digit of n '''

+Implement recursive method reverse() that takes a nonnegative integer as input and prints the digits of n vertically, starting with the low-order digit.

+'''

+reverse(3124)

+4

+2

+1

+3

+'''

-Practice Problem 10.1 Implement recursive method reverse() that takes a nonnegative integer as input and prints its digits vertically, starting with the low-order digit. >>> reverse(3124) 4 2 1 3 Let's summarize the process of solving a problem recursively: 1.
-First decide on the base case or cases of the problem that can be solved directly, without recursion.
-2. Figure out how to break the problem into one or more subproblems that are closer to the base case; the subproblems are to be solved recursively.
+Let's summarize the process of solving a problem recursively:

+- First decide on the base case or cases of the problem that can be solved directly, without recursion. - 2.
+Figure out how to break the problem into one or more subproblems that are closer to the base case; the subproblems are to be solved recursively.
 The solutions to the subproblems are used to construct the solution to the original problem.

-Practice Problem 10.2 Use recursive thinking to implement recursive function cheers() that, on integer input n , outputs n strings 'Hip ' followed by 'Hurray!!! '. >>> cheers(0) Hurray!!! >>> cheers(1) Hip Hurray!!! >>> cheers(4) Hip Hip Hip Hip Hurray!!!
+Use recursive thinking to implement recursive function cheers () that, on integer input n, outputs n strings 'Hip' followed by Hurrah.

+'''

+cheers(0)

+Hurray!!!

+cheers(1)

+Hip Hurray!!!

+cheers(4)

+Hip Hip Hip Hip Hurray!!!

+'''

 The base case of the recursion should be when n is 0; your function should then print Hurrah.
-When $n > 1$, your function should print 'Hip ' and then recursively call itself on integer input $n - 1$.
-Practice Problem 10.3 In Chapter 5, we implemented function factorial() iteratively.
-The factorial function $n!$ has a natural recursive definition: $n! = 1 \text{if } n = 0$ $n \cdot (n-1)! \text{if } n > 0$ Reimplement function factorial() function using recursion.
-Also, estimate how many calls to factorial() are made for some input value $n > 0$.
+When n > 1, your function should print 'Hip' and then recursively call itself on integer input n = 1.

+In Chapter 5, we implemented function factorial() iteratively.
+The factorial function n! has a natural recursive definition:

+$$n! = 1 \quad \text{if } n = 0$$

+$$n \cdot (n \quad 1)! \quad \text{if } n > 0$$

+Reimplement function factorial() function using recursion.
+Also, estimate how many calls to factorial() are made for some input value n > 0.